 - ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
-Unlike mutual funds, exchange traded fund (ETF) shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.
 The fund generally expects to effect its creations and redemptions for cash rather than in-kind securities, and may recognize more capital gains and be less tax efficient than if it were to redeem in-kind.
 There can be no assurance that an active trade market will be maintained, and trading may be halted due to market conditions.

 - In general the bond market is volatile, and fixed income securities carry interest rate risk, (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation, credit, and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so holding them until maturity to avoid losses caused by price volatility is not possible.
 Foreign securities are subject to interest rate, currency exchange rate, economic, and political risks.
 Lower-quality bonds can be more volatile and have greater risk of default than higher-quality bonds.
 Leverage can increase market exposure and magnify investment risk.
 Securities selected using quantitative analysis can perform differently from the market as a whole as a result of the factors used in the analysis, the weight placed on each factor, and changes in the factors’ historical trends.
 There is no guarantee that a factor-based investing strategy will enhance performance or reduce risk.
 Before investing, make sure you understand how a factor investing strategy may differ from a more traditional index-based or actively managed approach.
 Depending on market conditions, factor-based investments may underperform compared with investments that seek to track a market capitalization-weighted index or investments that employ full active management.